 Sponsor a Child

-- We will do our best to give you 2 opportunities each year to communicate with your sponsored child.
-We also send you updated photos of your sponsored child and organize for your sponsored child to write letters to you.
+- We do our best to facilitate 2 opportunities each year to communicate with your sponsored child.
+You’ll receive notice of these opportunities by email.

 - Do not include personal contact information (phone, address, email, etc.)

 - They want to hear about your life!Â Tell them about your family, your work, etc.

 - Gifts should be packaged in a 9â€ť x 11.5â€ť manila envelope, not weighing more than 2lbs.
 Chariots reserves the right to repackage any gift that is not within these guidelines.

 - Only one gift per child is taken to Kenya at a time so please do not pack multiple envelopes.

 - The childâ€™s full name, the name of the childrenâ€™s home and your name should be written on the outside of the envelope.

 - Deliver or mail the package to the Chariots for Hope office (1601 N. Limekiln Pike, Dresher PA 19025).
 Packages and letters are packed in suitcases and taken to Kenya by Chariots staff or others traveling on a Chariots trip.
 They are hand delivered to the children who are thrilled to receive communication from their sponsor!Â